 They are also a key part of how rabbits communicate their feelings.
 They even help our furry friends regulate their body temperature in both heat and cold!
 The connection between a rabbit’s keen sense of hearing and how it is communicating is key.

 Relaxed rabbits who feel safe have different body language signals than rabbits who are fearful or think they sense danger.
 Therefore, as their human companions, it is particularly important that we understand bunny body language.

 If your erect-eared, or “uppy-eared,” breed rabbit is healthy but occasionally droops one ear, body language is likely driving this behavior.
 A few common erect-eared breeds include the Rex, Flemish Giants, Lionheads, Dutch rabbits, dwarf varieties, and the Himalayan.
 Understanding your rabbit’s breed can also help with understanding this behavior, which we will cover later.

 As we already discussed, rabbits use their ears to communicate how they are feeling or to interpret their environment.
-A rabbit’s ear position can tell a story if their human companion knows what to look for.
+The bunny’s ear position can convey meaning if their human companion knows what to look for.